jeremytammik/roomedit/README.md

 It generates HTML and SVG code to:

-- Navigate the model
+- Navigate the model.
-- Display the room and furniture graphically using SVG
+- Display the room and furniture graphically using SVG.
 - Edit the furniture position and rotation interactively.
 - Update the data repository with new placement data.